 Comparing between metrics and triangulating different measured results can be useful to validate conclusions and inform decision-making.
 This study finds a relatively strong correlation and linear trend between these two estimates in four countries that suggests that using household surveys and water point inventories together can be useful to decision makers who may only have one or the other data sources or may want to validate the conclusions from one against another.

 The full paper has been submitted for peer review.
-A link to the paper will be added here once the paper has been accepted.
+A pre-print is available here.
+A link to the final paper will be added here once the paper has been accepted.

 Acknowledgements from the Author, Nick Dickinson of WASHNote

 This study would not have been possible without the contribution of open data on water points by data providers to WPdx.
 Members of the Water Point Data Exchange (WPdx) working group reviewed both the proposal and findings of this work.
 Katy Sill of WPdx first recognized the potential of the work, provided invaluable feedback, and responded quickly with explanations about how the WPdx algorithms work while investigating and delivering improvements to the tools when required to make this comparison possible.

 Similarly, the National Statistics Offices (NSOs) and the Demographic and Health Surveys (DHS) Program of the United States Agency for International Development (USAID) made it possible to use household survey data from different countries.
 I would like to thank the Joint Monitoring Programme of WHO/UNICEF (JMP) team for sharing country, regional and global estimates of progress on drinking water, sanitation and hygiene (WASH) in households as well as the estimates for the sub-indicators required to generate those estimates, for providing clarifications about the JMP methodology, and for taking time to reflect on study findings.